 No "top grain" leather here:

-Top-grain leather (often also called corrected-grain leather) refers to the uppermost layer of the animal hide, it also known as fiore corretto or mezzo fiore in Italian.
+Top-grain leather (often also called corrected-grain leather) refers to the uppermost layer of the animal hide, it also known as "fiore corretto" or "mezzo fiore" in Italian.
 Unlike Full Grain Leather, which contains the entire thickness of the hide, top grain leather undergoes a slight sanding or buffing to remove imperfections on the grain side.
 Despite the name it's a lower quality leather compared to the Full-Grain leather.
 I don't use it.

 What is Full-Grain leather?

-Full-Grain leather, or pelle Pieno Fiore in Italian, is the truest form of leather's potential.
+Full-Grain leather, or "pelle Pieno Fiore" in Italian, is the truest form of leather's potential.
 Full-grain leather represents the surface layer of the animal's epidermis (the one to which the hairs are attached), and which has not undergone particular processes that have altered its natural appearance.
 This material turns out to be the most natural of its category and knows no rivals in terms of quality.
 There is nothing better.
 Full-Grain leather retains its layers, giving it wonderful endurance and strength.
 I only use Full-Grain leather.

 What is Vegetable-tanning?